<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 Jet Set, ridden by Swiss competitor Robin Godel, was injured in the middle of a cross-country course during an Olympic competition.
 Veterinarians diagnosed the injury as an irreparable ligament rupture in one of his legs, and he was euthanised.

-During another show jumping event, blood poured from Kilkenny’s nose and, though it was clearly visible to those watching, Ireland rider Cian O’Connor forced the horse to finish the course.
+During a Tokyo 2020 Olympics show jumping event, blood poured from Kilkenny’s nose and, though it was clearly visible to those watching, Ireland rider Cian O’Connor forced the horse to finish the course.
 Nothing was done by officials to stop the competition to check on Kilkenny.

 One thing is certain: horses don’t care about gold medals.
 And unlike humans, horses don’t choose to participate in dangerous events – they’re forced to.
 Please take action to call on the International Olympic Committee to remove all equestrian events immediately.
 Leave the Olympics to the willing participants.